WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - The sftp tab was not respecting the site disabled flag.
 * Fix: WPAPP - Enabling or disabling a site would not refresh the page.
 User would have to manually refresh to see new status.
 * Fix: WPAPP - Basic http authentication metas not being updated if http auth was already enabled but the metas were not already set for some reason.
+* Fix: OTHERAPPS - Fix a "not a countable" type error under PHP 8.x.
 * Dev: WPAPP - Add filter to the base WooCommerce class: wpcd_get_unique_products_on_order (customer request).
 * Dev: WPAPP - Add filter to the base WooCommerce class: wpcd_does_order_contain_item_of_type (customer request).
 * Dev: WPAPP - Add filter to the base WooCommerce class: wpcd_does_order_suppress_thank_you_notice (customer request).